 All payables, accrued liabilities and long-term obligations are reported in the government-wide financial statements.
 In general, payables and accrued liabilities that will be paid from governmental funds are reported on the governmental fund financial statements regardless of whether they will be liquidated with current resources.
 However, the noncurrent portion of capital leases that will be paid from governmental funds are reported as a liability in the fund financial statements only to the extent that they will be paid with current, expendable, available financial resources.
-In general, payments made within sixty days after year-end are considered to have been made with current available financial resources.
-Other long-term obligations that will be paid from governmental funds are not recognized as a liability in the fund financial statements until due.
+In general, payments made within sixty days after year-end are considered to have been made with current available financial resources as a liability in the fund financial resources.
+Other long-term obligations that will be paid from governmental funds are not recognized as a liability in the fund financial resources.